SoftUni-Internal/interactive-content/EN/08-Workshop/00-Problem-01.md

 [slide hideTitle]
 # Test the Firebase REST Services

-Using **Postman** or other HTTP client tool, test the REST service endpoints:
+Using **Postman** or any other HTTP client tool, test the REST service endpoints:

 ## List All Articles